LoopKit/loopdocs/docs/faqs/FAQs.md

 The answer is varied, but a few hours from start to finish, depending on where you are starting and how comfortable you are with your computer.

-If you'd rather break it up into several shorter bits of effort, the [`Build App`](../build/overview.md) section is divided into convenient stopping points with Time Estimates for each step.
-You can do one or more steps depending on what kind of time you have available.
+If you'd rather break it up into several shorter bits of effort, the [`Build App`](../build/overview.md) section is divided into convenient stopping points with Time Estimates for each page.
+You can do one or more pages at a time, depending on what kind of time you have available.

 ## Does Loop cost money?